 Answer: The intercept from the fitted regression model is that the estimated mean FIB is 296 mg/L of population with CRP equals 1 mg/L. (log CRP=log 1=0)

+Total: 5/5

 Provide an interpretation of the estimated slope from the fitted regression model as it pertains to fibrinogen levels.